basecom/FixturesPlugin/docs/writing/first-fixture.md

 bin/console fixture:load
 ```

-We now have two tax entities with each a rate of 90%.
-Meaning everytime we execute the fixtures, we get create a fully new tax entity without cleaning the old one!
+We now have two tax entities, each with a rate of 90%.
+This means that every time we execute the fixtures, a new tax entity is created without cleaning the old one!

-We now have multiple possibilities of handling that.
-We could, for example, remove the old tax rate and then create a new.
-Or we could first check if it exists and then update it instead.
-Fortunately shopware already has a build in method to handling these kind of cases: [upsert](#todo)!
+We have multiple ways to handle this situation.
+For example, we could remove the old tax rate before creating a new one, or check if it exists and then update it.
+Fortunately, Shopware already has a built-in method for handling these cases: [upsert](https://developer.shopware.com/docs/guides/plugins/plugins/framework/data-handling/writing-data.html#upserting-data)!

-`upsert` requires a fixed ID.
-Then it will check if an entity with the same ID exists and update it.
-If it does not yet exists it will create a new entity with the ID.
+The `upsert` method requires a fixed ID.
+It will check if an entity with the same ID exists and update it.
+If it does not exist, it will create a new entity with that ID.

-If we apply this our fixture new will look something like this:
+Applying this to our fixture, it will look something like this:

 ```php
 <?php